Cybersecurity for Australia’s Critical Infrastructure

 Critical Infrastructure is Facing a Multi-Pronged Cyber Threat

 Critical infrastructure now encompasses our energy, financial, electricity, liquid fuel, gas, water, broadcasting, hospitals, defence and electricity assets.
-Our daily life depends on these vital systems.
-And yet these vital systems depend on secure digital networks.
+Our daily life depends on these vital systems and these systems depend on secure digital networks.

 Securing these systems from cyber-attacks is top of mind across the globe in the wake of highly publicised ransomware attacks on critical infrastructure.
 The attack surface has broadened even further because many providers rolled out IoT devices during the pandemic.

-The cybersecurity agencies of the United States, Britain, Australia, Canada and New Zealand—who have joined to create the Five Eyes Intelligence-Sharing Alliance—believe there is an increased threat of malicious Russian cyber activity against critical infrastructure globally as a response to sanctions imposed for its invasion of Ukraine.
+The cybersecurity agencies of the United States, Britain, Australia, Canada and New Zealand—who have joined to create the Five Eyes Intelligence-Sharing Alliance—believe there is an increased threat of malicious cyber activity against critical infrastructure globally as a response to sanctions imposed in recent geo-political conflicts.2

-According to PwC’s Digital Trust Insights Survey 2022, 69% of Australian executives expect an increase in state-sponsored attacks on critical infrastructure.
+According to PwC’s Digital Trust Insights Survey 2022, 69% of Australian executives expect an increase in state-sponsored attacks on critical infrastructure.3

 Efforts to undermine adversaries through attacks on critical infrastructure represent a far less costly and almost invisible way to create chaos instead of deploying military force.
 Proxies, amateurs and organised criminal networks add layers of ambiguity to hide aggressors.

 SonicWall’s Cyber Threat Report found in the first half of 2022, there were 236.1 million ransomware attacks, allowing criminals to lock up the data of a target organisation, demand payment or else face consequences such as energy loss to important economic centres, triggering real-world impact.4

 Cyber-Attacks are Increasing and Focusing on Critical Infrastructure